Open-CAS/open-cas-telemetry-framework/doc/examples/c/iotracer/IOTRACER.md

 ## Producing IO traces by C Application

-All fun starts with including the C IO trace plug-in.
+All the fun starts with including the C IO trace plug-in.

 ~~~{.c}
 #include <octf/c/iotrace_plugin.h>